GIO Building: The Sun building

 The exterior of the building was clad in a rich variety of materials.
 The ground floor levels were finished with Uralla granite, with emerald pearl around the windows and red granite on the Elizabeth Street facade.
 Above these levels it was clad in Benedict Stone of a soft grey hue.
 Benedict stone, apparently named after the person who invented it, appears to have been introduced in America during the 1880s.
 It was manufactured in a straightforward fashion - selected stone was crushed into chips and dust, then washed and mixed with a special cement.
 It was then poured into moulds of the required configuration.
 The Sun Building was the first major project in Sydney, if not Australia, to make use of this material.
 The decorative potential of stone was exploited to enhance parts of the interior as well.
 The main entrance vestibule was ornamented in "richly coloured" Cudgegong marble, whilst the main entrance stair landings and mid landings were tiled with panels depicting Apollo, the Sun God.
 By contract, the rest of the interiors were considered to be quite plain.
 The newspaper took pride in the fact that "wherever possible" Australian materials, "in keeping with the national character of the paper" were used.

 One very unusual feature associated with the building was the two landscaped plots in front of the Elizabeth Street facade.
 A central path connected the main entry and the footpath along the street.
 The plots, protected by chains slung between posts, were enhanced by decorative pedestals amidst expanses of lawn and young trees.
-Regretfully they were to have a short life, as this section of Elizabeth Street was widened around 1934.
+However, they were to have a short life, as this section of Elizabeth Street was widened around 1934.

 Apart from the Sun Building there were a number of large buildings erected for the publishers of newspapers in Sydney during the second and third decades of the twentieth century.
 They included the Daily Telegraph Building at the corner of King and Castlereagh Streets (now known as the Trust Building), designed by the architectural firm of Robertson & Marks and completed in 1916, The Sydney Morning Herald building at the corner of Hunter and O'Connell Streets, designed by the architectural firm of Manson and Pickering and completed in 1929, and the Evening News Building designed by the architectural firm of Spain and Cosh and completed in 1926.